-Maths and English are the only subjects taught separately in ability groups.
+English is taught in a variety of ways including through cross-curricular writing and separate grammar lessons.
+Maths is taught separately in ability groups.
 The school works very intensively to provide pupils with teaching which will suit their learning style, and which will move them towards meeting their progress and attainment targets.
-Full support programmes (intervention), including basic skills reinforcement, operate in Maths and English; the School also constantly updates and reviews its resources and delivery of these vital subjects.
+Full support programmes (intervention), including basic skills reinforcement, operate for Maths and English; the School also constantly updates and reviews its resources and delivery of these vital subjects.
 More able pupils undertake specific, challenging programmes of work.

 School places a high priority on reading and welcomes the support of parents.
 We currently use the Accelerated Reading scheme, a computer-based quiz system for the pupils.
 Further information can be given by class teachers.
 This scheme also includes ‘Home Connect’, through which parents are able to access information about their child’s reading habits. (see separate section on Accelerated Reading )